 PST Exemption - BC's primary incentive comes in the form of PST exemption for solar pv equipment and devices, including solar panels, wiring, controllers, and inverters.

 Various institutions in BC offer other energy rebates that don't specifically pertain to solar panel installations.
-To read these other energy efficiency rebate programs, click here.
+Read more on other BC energy efficiency rebates.

-Good Energy Yukon - This solar power incentive in Yukon Territory offers a rebate of 20% of pre-tax material costs up to a limit of $5,000.
-Systems must be for residential applications, both grid-tied and off-grid solar power systems are eligible.
-To read more on the Good Energy Yukon solar panel incentive, click here.
+Good Energy Yukon - This solar power incentive in Yukon Territory offers a rebate of $800 per installed kW to a maximum of $5,000 per system per year.
+Systems can grid-tied or off-grid solar power systems.
+Read more on the Good Energy Yukon solar panel incentive.

-The Arctic Energy Alliance and the Government of NWT offer solar power incentives of various sizes:
+The Arctic Energy Alliance and the Government of NWT offer solar power incentives of various sizes for homes, businesses, and indigenous communities

-Residential Renewable Energy Fund (RREF) - This solar power rebate for NWT homes provides funding of up to 1/3 of system costs up to a maximum of $5,000.
+Residential Renewable Energy Rebate - This solar power rebate for NWT homes provides funding of up to 1/2 of system costs up to a maximum of $20,000.

-Business Renewable Energy Fund (BREF) - This solar energy rebate for NWT businesses provides funding of up to 1/3 of system costs up to a maximum of $15,000.
+Business Renewable Energy Rebate - This solar energy rebate for NWT businesses provides funding of up to 1/2 of system costs up to a maximum of $50,000.

-Community Renewable Energy Fund (CREF) - This solar power rebate for NWT aboriginal communities provides funding of up to 1/2 of system costs up to a maximum of $50,000.
+Community Renewable Energy Rebate - This solar power rebate for NWT indigenous communities and non-profits provides funding of up to 1/2 of system costs up to a maximum of $50,000.

-Read the details about all the solar power rebates available in NWT, click here.
+Read the details about all the solar power rebates in NWT.

-For a complete detailed breakdown of province by province solar rebates and general energy efficiency rebates, click here.
+Read a complete detailed breakdown of province by province solar rebates and general energy efficiency rebates.

 Questions, comments or concerns?
 We would love to hear your thoughts on this.